Splagoon/Fletch/README.md

         ..appendTo("body");
 ```

-Fletch is very mucha  work in progress.
+Fletch is very much a work in progress.
 So far, you can select/create
 elements, get/set text, get/set styles, add/remove classes, get/set attributes,
 and listen to/trigger events.
 Fletch should be considered **alpha quality**, as
 the public-facing API may change radically between releases.